 HFSP postdoctoral fellowships encourage early career scientists to broaden their research skills by moving into new areas of study while working in a new country.

-Two different fellowship programs are available:
+Two different fellowships are available:

 Application registration and guidelines are available on the HFSP website.